redis/docs/content/commands/ts.madd/index.md

 <note><b>Notes:</b>
 - If `timestamp` is older than the retention period compared to the maximum existing timestamp, the sample is discarded and an error is returned.
 - Explicitly adding samples to a compacted time series (using [`TS.ADD`]({{< baseurl >}}/commands/ts.add/), `TS.MADD`, [`TS.INCRBY`]({{< baseurl >}}/commands/ts.incrby/), or [`TS.DECRBY`]({{< baseurl >}}/commands/ts.decrby/)) may result in inconsistencies between the raw and the compacted data.
 The compaction process may override such samples.
-- `ignoreMaxTimeDiff` and `ignoreMaxValDiff` cannot be specified as in `TS.ADD`, however the same logic still applies based on the values of the per-key configuration parameters.
+- `ignoreMaxTimeDiff` and `ignoreMaxValDiff` cannot be specified as with `TS.ADD`, however, the same logic still applies based on the values of the per-key configuration parameters.
 </note>

 ## Return value